vlitepay/vLitePay/README.md

 • AI receipt analyzer for disputes is still simulated.

-• Some advanced merchant and referral features are not yet fully active.
+• Merchant email notifications are in progress (event indexer).

 ---